cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/self-assessment.md

 <p>A blockchain can be understood as a well-ordered list of transactions as all transactions are recorded beginning with the genesis block, the first block of the blockchain.
 Furthermore, a blockchain can be also seen as a well-ordered set of blocks because in a blockchain blocks are well-ordered and more than one block exists.
 It is also a well-ordered set of data, on which all peers eventually agree.
 In a blockchain network data is included by block creation and this is recorded in the order it was introduced.
 In addition, all peers agree on the order of the data because consensus is achieved in the end by all peers agreeing to the blocks containing the data.
 This is the case unless a fork occurs and even then there are mechanisms to in the end “agree” on one chain -most of the times the longest chain is the one that becomes the single true state.
 A blockchain is not a block of transaction as it is a chain of blocks which include transactions.
 It also is not a shared real-time transaction network.
 The impression can arise to understand it in this manner, but a blockchain is only near-real time (in Bitcoin for example the block creation time is about 10min.).
 There are many initatives currently focused on lowering the block creation time to make blockchains real-time.</p>
 [explanation]

->>Thinking about traditional network and database architecture, what does a transaction do in a blockchain environment?<< ( ) Update one table on one machine
-(x) Update separate tables of accounts for the whole network

-[explanation]
-<p>The correct answer is “Update separate tables of accounts for the whole network” as in a blockchain environment the tables of accounts are updated in the whole network.
-As transactions are validated the state of the blockchain changes, this has to be updated on all peers of the network.</p>
-[explanation]

 >>In Blockchain, what is the truth?<<
 ( ) The truth is what Satoshi Nakamoto says
 ( ) The truth is what the developer community agrees on